-During this four-week long course participants will learn about essential aspects of collection management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.
+During this four-week long course, originally presented between February 12 and March 5, 2019, participants learned about essential aspects of collection management, from the acquisition and registration of objects through the care, use, and deaccessioning of objects.
 The importance of collection storage and exhibit environments and collection management policies will be considered as participants produce a needs assessment for their home institution’s collections.

 Course Instructor: John E. Simmons, Museologica

 The webinars were recorded and are now available on-demand, along with the original course handouts, quizzes and assignments.
 Course assignments are for self-study purposes only and will not be reviewed by instructors.The Credly badge is no longer available for this course.